Table of Contents

 The India-Bangladesh Border Fence

-India’s fencing of its border with Bangladesh, completed in stages over decades, has had profound effects on displacement patterns in the region.
-The barrier, intended to prevent illegal immigration and cross-border crime, has divided villages and separated families.
-It has also forced many people to use unofficial and dangerous crossing points, where they face violence from border guards and smugglers.
-For Rohingya refugees fleeing Myanmar, the India-Bangladesh border has been both a lifeline and a barrier.
-While Bangladesh has hosted a large number of refugees in Cox’s Bazar, India’s border fencing has restricted access to the country, increasing the vulnerability of those left behind.
-The fence stands as a stark example of how physical barriers can exacerbate human suffering.
+This fence has forced many people to use unofficial and dangerous crossing points, where they face risks of violence from border security forces as well as exploitation by smugglers.
+For Rohingya refugees fleeing persecution in Myanmar, the India-Bangladesh border has served both as a lifeline and a barrier.
+While Bangladesh has hosted a large number of Rohingya refugees in camps such as Cox’s Bazar, India’s border fencing has restricted access to its territory, increasing the vulnerability of those left behind in conflict zones or in Bangladesh's overcrowded camps.

 Addressing the Challenges of Border-Controlled Displacement

-To mitigate the negative effects of borders and barriers on displacement, policymakers must adopt a human-centered approach.
+To mitigate the negative effects of political borders and physical barriers on displacement, policymakers must adopt a human-centered and rights-based approach.
 This includes creating safe and legal pathways for refugees and migrants, such as humanitarian visas, resettlement programs, and family reunification schemes.
-International law, including the 1951 Refugee Convention, provides a framework for protecting the rights of displaced persons, but its implementation often falls short.
-Border management should prioritize saving lives and upholding human dignity, rather than simply deterring movement.
-Investing in conflict resolution and development in countries of origin can also reduce the drivers of displacement.
+International law, including the 1951 Refugee Convention and its 1967 Protocol, provides a framework for protecting the rights of displaced persons, but implementation often falls short due to political resistance and competing security concerns.

 Policy Recommendations for a More Humane Approach